Car Accident Property Damage Frequently Asked Questions

-The adjuster wants to repair my cars with used parts.
+Can the adjuster repair my car with used parts?

 There is no hard and fast rule on this.
 North Carolina law does not provide for replacement value.
 It provides that when your car is damaged, the insurance company needs to return it to the condition it was in before the accident.
 So if your car is 3 years old, arguably, it is reasonable for them to replace your bumper with a bumper that is 3 years old.
 Of course, if safety is an issue (a used airbag for example) the adjuster is more likely to agree to use new parts.

 If you cannot work out an arrangement with the adjuster that works for both of you, you can file the claim with your own insurance (assuming you have full coverage).
 You will have to pay the deductible, but you will get it back once your insurance company gets reimbursed from the at-fault driver’s insurance.

 Do I have to use the insurance companies repair facility?

 North Carolina Department of Insurance regulations provide that the adjuster cannot compel you to use a particular body shop.
 However, if you use your own body shop, you do run some risks.
 For example, if the repairs take longer than the adjuster considers reasonable, they may try to cut off your rental car.

 What do I do if the rental company doesn't have cars for $25?